danielvaughan/danielvaughan.github.io/index.md

 I currently work at Mastercard in London where I am responsible for cloud strategy and architecture for real-time payment products.

 Previously I was at HCL Cloud Native Lab, beginning as a Cloud Native Solutions Expert helping organisations move to the cloud.
-I progressed to lead the IBM Red Hat Ecosystem and then to be the cross-ecosystem Head of Solutions Architecture which gave me a broad exposure to the potential and challenges of cloud offerings with many customers.
+I progressed to lead the IBM Red Hat Ecosystem and then to be the cross-ecosystem Head of Solutions Architecture which gave me a broad exposure helping many customers to cloud.

 The main areas where I have been able to provide value are increasing developer productivity and reducing operations overhead.
-I also have a strong interest in software sustainability in the cloud and moving towards net-zero and am a member of the Green Software Foundation.
+I also have a strong interest in software sustainability in the cloud and moving towards net-zero and am a member of the [Green Software Foundation](https://greensoftware.foundation/).

 Before HCL I spend eight years in Bioinformatics at [European Bioinformatics Institute](https://www.ebi.ac.uk){:target="_blank"} in Cambridge where I started as a Software Engineer, moved into leading engineering teams and developed my cloud skills.
 At EMBL-EBI my main interest was software quality and developer productivity.